A Unified Framework of Constrained Robust Submodular Optimization with Applications: Robust-SubMin

+Substituting the appropriate bounds on $|X^*|$ for the various constraints, we get the results in Tables 1 and 2. $\kappa_{wc}$ corresponds to the worst case curvature $\max_i \kappa_{f_i}$.

-We now elaborate on the Majorization-Minimization algorithm and prove the result.
+We now elaborate on the Majorization-Minimization algorithm.
 At every round of the majorization-minimization algorithm we need to solve

 We consider three cases.
 The first is when $l$ is a constant.
-In that case, we can use an FPTAS to solve Eq.~\eqref{mmin-subproblem}~\cite{aissi2009min, aissi2010general}.
-We can obtain a $1+\epsilon$ approximation for shortest paths in $O(n^{l+1}/\epsilon^{l-1})$, trees in $O(mn^{l+4}/\epsilon^l \log{n/\epsilon})$, matchings in $O(mn^{l+4}/\epsilon^l \log{n/\epsilon})$ and knapsack in $O(n^{l+1}/\epsilon^l)$~\cite{aissi2010general}.
+In that case, we can use an FPTAS to solve Eq.~\eqref{mmin-subproblem}~\cite{aissi2009min,aissi2010general}.
+We can obtain a $1+\epsilon$ approximation with complexities of $O(n^{l+1}/\epsilon^{l-1})$ for shortest paths, $O(mn^{l+4}/\epsilon^l \log{n/\epsilon})$ for spanning trees, $O(mn^{l+4}/\epsilon^l \log{n/\epsilon})$ for matchings and $O(n^{l+1}/\epsilon^l)$ for knapsack~\cite{aissi2010general}.
+The results for constant $l$ is shown in Table~2 (column corresponding to \textsc{mmin}).
 The second case is a generic algorithm when $l$ is not constant.
-In this case, at every iteration of MMin use these two bounds (the \emph{avg} and \emph{modmax} bounds) on the function $\max_i m^{f_i}_{X^t}$ and choose the solution with a better solution.
-The bound of MMin directly follows from the observation that both the bounds (the \emph{avg} and \emph{modmax} of $m^{f_i}_{X^t}$ are $l$-approximations of $m^{f_i}_{X^t}$.
+Note that we cannot use the FPTAS since they are all exponential in $l$.
+In this case, at every iteration of \textsc{mmin} can use the framework of approximations discussed in Section 3.2, and choose the solution with a better objective value.
+In particular, if we use the two modular bounds of the $\max$ function (i.e. the average the the max bounds), we can obtain $l$-approximations of $\max_i m^{f_i}_{X^t}$.
+One can also use the quadratic and cubic bounds which can possibly provide $\sqrt{l}$ or $l^{0.3}$ bounds.
+While these higher order bounds are still theoretically NP hard, there exist practically efficient solvers for various constraints (for e.g. quadratic assignment model for matchings~\cite{loiola2007survey}).
 Finally, for the special cases of spanning trees, shortest paths, cardinality and partition matroid constraints, there exist LP relaxation based algorithms which achieve approximation factors of $O(\log n)$, $O(\sqrt{n\log l/\log\log l}$, $O(\log l/\log \log l)$ and $O(\log l/\log \log l)$ respectively.
+The approximation guarantees of \textsc{mmin} for unbounded $l$ is shown in Table 1.